himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 100%; float: center; margin: 0px 0px 0px 0px;" alt="Default Nginx Page" /></a>

 With Jenkins ready, let's quickly setup the web server before configuring the Jenkins project.
-Any webserver will do (it just needs to serve the generated *static* website content).
+Any web server will do (it just needs to serve the generated *static* website content).
 I used [nginx](https://nginx.org/en/) in for setup.
 After installing, make sure it is running.
 To install and check the status of nginx on an